Howard20181/Android-automotive/product/overlay/GNSSTimeOverlay/README.md

 Q: Why is it necessary?

-A: The AOSP default clock source is to prioritize from the NTP server, while the Carrier Network Time is used as a secondary clock source.
+A: The AOSP default clock source is prioritized from the NTP server, while the Carrier Network Time is used as a secondary source.
 GNSS is supported as a clock source starting with Android 12, but is not enabled by default.
-It is recommended to install this module if you care about time accuracy and your location is not connected to AOSP's default NTP server.
+Installing this module is recommended if you care about time accuracy and your location is not connected to AOSP's default NTP server.

-AOSP's default NTP server is `time.android.com`, `android.com` domain is not reachable in some regions and thus cannot synchronize the time.
+AOSP's default NTP server is `time.android.com`; the `android.com` domain is not reachable in some regions and thus cannot synchronize the time.
 If the NTP time cannot be synchronized and the time cannot be obtained from the carrier's network (For example, using a cell phone without inserting a SIM card), the device's clock will be incorrect.

 To change the default NTP server (If a SIM card is inserted, this is not necessary, as the system will automatically change to an accessible server.)